oda-hub/mmoda-frontend-module/INSTALL.md

 at install(uninstall) time

 \- [Libraries API](https://www.drupal.org/project/libraries) (required
-by astrooda): provides integration of external libraries (usually 3rd party libraries)
+by mmoda): provides integration of external libraries (usually 3rd party libraries)
-The list of 3rd party libraries used by astrooda is listed below
+The list of 3rd party libraries used by mmoda is listed below

 \- [jQuery Update](https://www.drupal.org/project/jquery_update) :
 upgrades the version of [jQuery](https://jquery.com/) in Drupal core to